 Free Zone vs Mainland Sponsorship Differences

 Mainland companies process their visas through MOHRE and GDRFA.
 The process involves more touchpoints with government entities.
 Visa quotas are based on your establishment card category and licensed premises.
-Mainland companies can sponsor employees to work anywhere in the UAE without geographical restriction.
+Mainland companies can sponsor employees to work anywhere in the UAE without geographical restriction, which is a key advantage for businesses with operations across multiple emirates.

 Common Mistakes and How to Avoid Them